About

 Platform 15: Leydon Gallery

-Mind Control Tower: Installation Estuary Festival Commission
+2016 Mind Control Tower: Installation Estuary Festival Commission

-Anti-Fashionistas: Installation and drawing event Village Green Festival METAL
+Anti-Fashionistas: Banner Installation Village Green Festival METAL

 The Big Painting Challenge: Specialist contributor BBC (broadcast 15/3/2015)